 Employer Partnerships

-When corporations partner with OMD, they help change the futures of some of Chicago’s most promising—and often underutilized—talent sources: Community college students.
+When your organization partners with One Million Degrees, you help change the futures of some of Chicago’s most promising—and often underutilized—talent sources: community college students.

 Two women smiling